integreat-io/integreat-transporter-mongodb/README.md

 page of documents is returned, and the `paging.next` prop on the response will hold a params object that may be used to get the next page.

+There are two types of pagination; `pageId` or `pageOffset`.
+The first one is used by default, and returns an id for the next page in the dataset.
+All details around this id is internal to the transporter and may change without being considered a breaking change.
+Used treat it as an id and you'll be find.

+The `pageOffset` approach kicks in when a `pageOffset` param is specified on the action, so to use this approach, you need to set `pageOffset: 0` for the first page.
+If the `pageSize` is e.g. `100`, the next `pageOffset` will be `100`, etc.

 Aggregation is supported by specifying a pipeline on the `aggregation` property on the `options` object.
 If a query or a sort order is specified, they are put first in the aggregation pipeline, query first, then sorting.
 Aggregations don't